 According to the problem solver who caused the injury, Elena was not moving at the time she decided to pass by with her cart.
 The collision occurred because Elena suddenly and unexpectedly (from the perspective of the problem solver) turned around.

 However, in a busy warehouse, employees have the right of way in their workstations and can’t always easily see or hear others approaching.
-To avoid collisions, problem solvers are required to verbally announce themselves as they move through another associate’s workspace.
+It is a noisy environment with conveyor belts and large fans.
+Some employees wear ear protection.
+To avoid collisions, problem solvers are required to verbally announce themselves and make eye contact as they move through another associate’s workspace.
 This is similar to how a bicyclist would be expected to ring a bell or say, “On your left!” when passing pedestrians or other cyclists on a path.

 In this case, the problem solver simply assumed Elena would remain stationary and did not alert her to the danger—a clear safety violation.
-Furthermore, during deposition, the problem solver agreed that she hit Elena, agreed that avoiding collisions was her responsibility, and even stated that she was in a rush at the time of the accident.
+Furthermore, during her deposition in which Tom Crosley questioned her under oath, the problem solver agreed that she hit Elena, agreed that avoiding collisions was her responsibility, and even admitted that she was in a rush at the time of the incident.

-In another deposition, an operations manager at the warehouse agreed that the problem solver failed to yield the right of way to Elena when moving through her work area.
+In another deposition, an operations manager at the warehouse agreed that the workplace accident happened because the problem solver failed to yield the right of way to Elena when moving through her work area.

 Crosley Law Takes the Case to Arbitration and Gets a Great Award

-Despite the evidence Crosley Law had collected about the accident, as well as Elena’s past and future medical expenses and suffering, the insurance company was still unwilling to offer a settlement that was truly fair.
-Mediation came and went with the sides no closer to an agreement.
+Despite the evidence Crosley Law had collected about the incident, as well as Elena’s past and future medical expenses and suffering, the company inexplicably was still unwilling to offer a settlement.
+In fact, they were not even interested in mediating the case, unless Crosley Law would agree to a pre-determined cap on the amount requested.

 RELATED POST: A Crash Victim’s Guide to Personal Injury Mediation (crosleylaw.com)

-During arbitration, both sides will make opening and concluding statements and present their evidence—just like a trial.
-However, instead of a jury, the outcome of the case is decided by an independent and neutral arbitrator who makes a final decision that both sides must abide by.
+During arbitration, both sides will make opening statements, call witnesses, and present their evidence—just like a trial.
+But instead of a jury, the outcome of the case is decided by an independent and neutral arbitrator who makes a final decision that both sides must abide by.
+Often, as it was in this case, the arbitrator is a retired judge that is paid privately by the parties.

-Arbitration does have several advantages.
-It’s usually cheaper, faster, and somewhat more informal than a full trial.
+Arbitration has some advantages, but it also has disadvantages.
+Usually, companies want the secrecy and predictability that comes with arbitration.
+Sometimes, but not always, it is cheaper, faster, and somewhat more informal than a full trial.
 The proceedings are also private, rather than public record.

-However, arbitration also comes with risks.
+On the other hand, arbitration also comes with risks.
+There may be limits on what pre-trial discovery can be conducted.
+It may be harder for a claimant to obtain necessary evidence.
 An arbitrator’s decision is final and, unlike jury trials, typically cannot be appealed.
 Even if you feel that the arbitrator’s decision was unfair, biased, or illogical, you may not have any recourse.
 So, whenever possible, it’s extremely important to ensure that the arbitration agreement is fair and reasonable before signing anything.

 Crosley Law has argued many cases before juries and arbitrators over the years, and we came prepared.
 Thanks to the hard work of attorneys Tom Crosley and Steven Nuñez, as well as our entire team, the arbitrator accepted our arguments and awarded Elena substantial compensation—more than 60 times what she was originally offered.